 "To be an American against U.S. wars and aid to repressive regimes, you must be against the American empire, because that is where the impulse for war and aid come from.
 To be against the American empire, you must be against American exceptionalism, because that is where the impulse for empire comes from.
 War is the symptom, empire is the disease, and exceptionalism is the cause."

 My foreign policy blog: Empire is Evil.
 Most recent entry: January 29, 2014: Global Reach Starts with Community Outreach.
-Previous post: April 3, 2013: The UN Arms Trade Treaty: An Agreement on Arms -- With No Teeth.
+Previous entry: April 3, 2013: The UN Arms Trade Treaty: An Agreement on Arms -- With No Teeth.

 My education blog: Real Reform.
 Most recent entry: May 11, 2015: My new book on the fraud of "school reform" in high-poverty communities, and related articles.
 Previous entries: January 9, 2014: Jay Mathews' Book and the Mathematica Study: What Do We Know About the KIPP Charter Schools?
-Previous Posts: December 4, 2013: Why I Resigned from a Charter High School; May 28, 2013: Fixing "No Child Left Behind" -- Impossible, so Work around It to Help Poor Kids; February 25, 2013: (Expletive) no, Doc -- Ain’t Nobody Learnin’ Nothin’ Today – So What Should We Do with High-Poverty High Schools?
+Previous entry: December 4, 2013: Why I Resigned from a Charter High School.

 I left the congressional staff in 2009 to write a book explaining why both parties in Congress support an imperial foreign policy of domination in the formerly colonized countries, and how to attack the sources of that support.
 The book was published in October 2010 by Algora Publishing.
 Click on this link to see the cover, read a summary, find links to reviews, and even buy it: The Turkey and the Eagle: The Struggle for America's Global Role.